The Dirty Secret of SSDs: Embodied Carbon: Strategies to Reduce Storage CO2e

 \section{Strategies to Reduce Storage CO2e}

-We recommend three key strategies to reduce the embodied cost of carbon for storage devices.
-These strategies rely on selecting the appropriate storage medium, improved resilience and endurance frameworks, recycling and reuse, and leveraging elasticity within cloud storage.
+We put forth three pivotal strategies designed to curtail the embodied carbon costs associated with storage devices effectively.
+These strategies draw upon considerations of selecting the optimal storage medium, enhancing resilience and endurance frameworks, advocating for recycling and reuse practices, and harnessing the inherent elasticity inherent within cloud storage solutions.